ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - ENABLE_TWOFACTOR_STRICT_ADDRESS
      - False
      - Require client IO sessions to come from the same IP where user already has an active web login session with 2FA
+   * - TWOFACTOR_AUTH_APPS
+     -
+     - Which 2FA apps to suggest and link to on the 2-Factor Auth Setup wizard.
+Space-separated list of app names or empty string for all (bitwarden, freeotp, google, microfocus, microsoft, yubico).
    * - ENABLE_PEERS
      - True
      - Enable the built-in Peers system for privileged users to invite external collaboration partners